LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W05-D1-NodeAndDevTools.md

 [TOC]

-# Announcements
+# Introduction

 **Spring 2024**

+## Announcements

 - Midterm opens on Thursday, closes on Sunday.
-- Change of office hours to 11:00am M&mdash;Th
+- Change of drop-in office hours (Zoom and in person) to:
+  - 11:00am M, T, Th
+  - 10:00am Wednesdays

+​	And I'm available at other times too, just let me know when you'd like to meet.

-- College closed on Friday.
+- College closed this Friday.

+## Reminders

+- Tuesday (tomrrow)
+  Lab 2B (dice game) code review is due.
+  I'll be happy to help anyone who is still working on this!
+- Wednesday:
+  Reading quiz 3 closes
+- Thursday:
+  - Lab 2B production version due.
+  - The midterm quiz opens.
+- Friday:
+  Lab 3 beta version&mdash;share it with your lab partner via GitHub and the Beta Forum.
+  Note: use the repository you got through GitHub Classroom, don't make a different repository.
+- Sunday:
+  Midterm quiz closses.

 # Node.js